Independent-Research-Lab/org.Fca.eg.db/README.md

 # org.Fca.eg.db
-This is an R package that contains genome wide annotation for *Felis catus* (domestic cat).
+This is an R package that contains gene ID mappings and Gene Ontology (GO) annotations for *Felis catus* (domestic cat).
 Due to limitations on file size, our data can not be uploaded on GitHub.
 It is available on the link below instead: http://gofile.me/76Mv5/PGj6BzMaW